learn-co-curriculum/dsc-generating-word-embeddings-lab/README.md

 ## Training the Model

-Start by instantiating a Word2Vec Model from gensim below.
+Start by instantiating a Word2Vec Model from `gensim`.

 In the cell below: